1989 Indianapolis 500: Finish

-Unser emerged from his crashed car unhurt and stepped to the edge of the track to gesture at Fittipaldi as he drove by.
+Unser emerged from his crashed car unhurt and stepped to the edge of the track to gesticulate at Fittipaldi as he drove by.
 According to Unser, at the last second he reconsidered and gave Fittipaldi a sporting thumbs-up instead, but some viewers interpreted his gesture as a mocking one.
 The pace car escorted the field around the final corner, and for the second year in a row, the race finished under caution.
 Emerson Fittipaldi took the checkered flag, his first of two Indy 500 victories.
 Despite the crash Unser was still credited with second place, having completed four more laps than Boesel in third.
 Boesel managed to nurse his failing motor to the checkered flag.
 The third place was his best Indy finish, and best finish to-date for Shierson Racing.

-Fittipaldi's win was well-received by the Indy car community.
+Fittipaldi's win was well received by the Indy car community.
 Fittipaldi also spoke, in his native Portuguese, a greeting to the people in Brazil in victory lane, to the thunderous roars of the crowd.
 Al Unser Jr., after being checked out and released from the track hospital, congratulated his adversary on the win, and rejected theories that Fittipaldi intentionally crashed him in response to their previous year's tangle at the Meadowlands.